k-arthik-r/ai_powered_log_parsing_tool/README.md

 ## Report

-The details Project Implementation is provided in [Project Report](project-report.pdf)
+The complete details of the Project Implementation is provided in [Project Report](project-report.pdf)

 ----------------------------